solidjs/solid-start/docs/routes/api/server.md

 ### Basic usage

-To create a function that only runs on the server, insert `"use server" directive at the top of the function`.
+To create a function that only runs on the server, insert `"use server"` directive at the top of the function.

 ```tsx twoslash {4-6}
 const logHello = async (message: string) => {